- Q1: Who might be interested in the Leadership and Decision-Making Doctoral Program?

 - Q9: Are participants required to attend orientation/induction?

 A: All newly admitted doctoral participants are required to successfully complete a foundational course (1 credit hour) during the initial Summer semester.
 The foundational course includes two synchronous face-to-face meetings on the UT-Chattanooga campus and material work in the Virtual Classroom (online) through discussions and readings.
+Should an admitted participant be unable to fully participate in the foundational course, the participant may request to defer admission for one academic year.

 - Q10: How will each participant be advised?